EdVinyard/K8sSandbox/MinecraftBackup/README.md

 Backup Script
 --------------

-**The backup script run in a Kubernetes Pod to create the backup file and copy it to a GS Bucket.**
+**The backup script runs in a Kubernetes Pod to create the backup file and copy it to a GS Bucket.**

 [backup_minecraft.sh](backup_minecraft.sh) is very short and heavily commented,